UniversalRobots/Universal_Robots_ROS_Driver/ur_rtde_driver/README.md

 To actually control the robot, a program node from the **External Control** URCap must be running on the robot interpreting commands sent from an external source.
-When this program is not running, no controllers moving the robot around will be available.
+When this program is not running, no controllers moving the robot around will be available, which is handled by the [controller_stopper](../controller_stopper/README.md).
 Please see the [initial setup guide](../README.md) on how to install and start this on the robot.

 The URScript that will be running on the robot is requested by the **External Control** program node